Robert R Artwohl, M.D.

 In addition to providing Alaskans the latest in minimally invasive vein treatment, Dr. Artwohl and his staff strive to treat each patient with the highest level of care, compassion and attention to each patient’s unique needs.

 Dr. Artwohl was born in Charlottesville, Virginia and spent his formative years in the Washington, D.C. area, Madrid, Spain, and Rio de Janeiro, Brazil.
 He is the son of a career Air Force officer who was a highly decorated World War II fighter pilot.

 Devon T. Berthiaume, BA, RDMS, RVT

 Director, Alaska Vein Clinic Ultrasound

-Devon assists Dr. Artwohl in performing the ClosureFast procedures, as well as performing other ultrasound studies, and has been with the Alaska Vein Clinic since June, 2010, and assumed the Directorship of the Alaska Vein Clinic Ultrasound department in December, 2015.
+Devon assists Dr. Artwohl in performing venous ablation procedures, as well as performing diagnostic ultrasound studies.
+He has been with the Alaska Vein Clinic since June, 2010, and assumed the Directorship of the Alaska Vein Clinic Ultrasound department in December, 2015.